Every camp should have a button maker set or two. There are so many things you can do with them.

 Button machines have come a long way since their inception.
 Even cutting the paper to make the button is super easy.
 Take a look.

-Here is the old button handpress that is difficult to use.
+What you see above is the old button handpress that is difficult to use.
 If you have a lot of buttons to make, your hand will be cramping up after about a dozen.
 They are still available and inexpensive, but as they say, “You get what you pay for”, and that certainly holds true with button makers.

 This is today’s button machine that is much easier to use.
 It’s also fun to use.
 Campers get a kick out of pulling the lever down to make their own buttons.